suica/arxiver/README.md

 # arXivER

-arXivER is a paper reading assistant which aims at enhancing the experience when using arXiv.
+arXivER is a paper reading assistant using `Flask` and `Vue.js`, which aims at enhancing the experience when using arXiv.

+# Install

+There are two ways to run arXivER, you can run from source code or choose the way

+from docker.

-## Run
+## Run from source code

 It is recommended that you create virtual environment and activate it first.